Defiance (2008 film)

-Defiance is a 2008 American war film directed by Edward Zwick, and starring Daniel Craig as Tuvia Bielski, Liev Schreiber as Zus Bielski, Jamie Bell as Asael Bielski, and George MacKay as Aron Bielski.
-Set during the occupation of Belarus by Nazi Germany, the film's screenplay by Clayton Frohman and Zwick was based on Nechama Tec's 1993 book Defiance: The Bielski Partisans, an account of the eponymous group led by Polish Jewish brothers who saved and recruited Jews in Belarus during World War II.
+Defiance is a 2008 American epic war film directed by Edward Zwick and starring Daniel Craig as Tuvia Bielski, Liev Schreiber as Zus Bielski, Jamie Bell as Asael Bielski, and George MacKay as Aron Bielski.
+Set during the occupation of Belarus by Nazi Germany, the film's screenplay by Clayton Frohman and Zwick was based on Nechama Tec's 1993 book Defiance: The Bielski Partisans, an account of the eponymous group led by Belarusian Jewish brothers, who saved and recruited Jews in Belarus during World War II.

-The film was released in select cinemas in the United States on December 31, 2008, followed by general release worldwide in January 2009.
+The film was released in select theaters in the United States on December 31, 2008, followed by general release worldwide in January 2009.

 Plot

 In August and September 1941, several weeks after Nazi Germany launched its invasion into the USSR, Einsatzgruppen sweep behind the relentlessly advancing German forces across the occupied parts of western Soviet Union, systematically exterminating the Jewish population.
 Among the Jewish survivors not staying in German-enforced ghettoes are the Bielski brothers: Tuvia, Zus, Asael and Aron.
 Their parents are killed by local Schutzmannschaft under orders from the German occupiers.
 The brothers flee to the Naliboki forest, where they encounter other Jewish escapees hiding in the woods and take them under their protection.
 Tuvia kills the Schutzmannschaft chief responsible for his parents' deaths.
-The Bielski's then encounter Jewish escapees who informs Zus of his wife and child’s deaths.
+The Bielskis then encounter Jewish escapees who inform Zus of his wife and child’s deaths.

 Over the next year, a growing number of Jewish refugees join the Bielskis.
-Tuvia lays down the rules that everyone must work and pregnancies are forbidden.
+Tuvia lays down the rule that everyone must work and that pregnancies are forbidden.
 Their group raids local farms for food and supplies, stage raids on the Germans and their collaborators, and move their camp whenever they are discovered.
 Mounting casualties cause Tuvia, the oldest brother, to reconsider their approach in order to minimize the loss of Jewish lives, whilst his younger brother Zus is in favour of more militant and daring operations.
-As winter approaches, disagreement between the two eldest brothers comes to a head and Zus leaves the camp with several of his followers to join a local company of Soviet partisans, while Tuvia remains in charge of the Jewish camp.
+As winter approaches, disagreement between the two eldest brothers comes to a head, and Zus leaves the camp with several of his followers to join a local company of Soviet partisans, while Tuvia remains in charge of the Jewish camp.
 An arrangement is made between the two groups in which the Soviet partisans agree to protect the Jewish camp in exchange for supplies.
 Zus, later, has to confront Commander Panchenko about antisemitism within his ranks after one of his men was assaulted for using the Russian latrine.
 Asael later marries Chaya in the forest.